 Growing organic corn in your garden is not difficult.
 Here's how to do it.

 Where to Grow Corn

 Corn requires a full six to eight (the more, the better) hours of sun.
 It grows well in just about all climate zones, though it may struggle in the short growing seasons found in zone 3 and lower.
 In these areas, you can try a short season variety to increase your chance at a harvest.
 Plant successive crops, every 10 to 14 days until about 3 months before your first fall frost, to ensure an extended harvest.

 Corn is fairly tolerant of different soil types, so clay or sandy soil aren't a huge problem when growing corn.
 However, it does require plenty of nutrients.
 Be sure to add plenty of compost and composted manure to the area before planting your corn.

-Direct sow corn in your garden after your last spring frost date, after your soil has warmed to 50 degrees Fahrenheit.
-Corn planted in cold soil results in poor germination due to rot.
+Direct sow corn in your garden after your last spring frost date, after your soil has warmed to 50 F. Corn planted in cold soil results in poor germination due to rot.
 Plant your corn one inch deep, and eight to ten inches apart.
 It's best to sow your corn in blocks rather than a long row or two.
 This increases yields because pollination is easier.
 (Corn is pollinated by pollen from the tassels falling on the newly-forming silks of the ears.)